Alfresco/docs-alfresco/insight-engine/1.0/upgrade/migrate.md

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.0 with Search Services 1.3 or below](#migrating-content-services-61-with-search-services-13-or-below).
+2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.0 with Search Services 1.2](#migrating-content-services-60-with-search-services-12).

 ## Migrate using Docker Compose

-If you already have Alfresco Content Services 6.0 with Search Services 1.3 or below installed, you can migrate to Search and Insight Engine 1.0.
+If you already have Alfresco Content Services 6.0 with Search Services 1.2 installed, you can migrate to Search and Insight Engine 1.0.
 Due to the limited capabilities of Docker Compose, this migration method is recommended for development and test environments only.

 > **Note:** A reindex is not required when you migrate from Search Services to Search and Insight Engine 1.0.